mcfnord/rml/src/dishonest.md

 # Prologue

 My story began in Puerto Vallarta, Mexico over ten years ago.
 It included a long prologue of complicated relationships.
 Maybe it began the day I took this picture:

 In 2013, it became clear my friend would die.
 In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis and beyond.
 But my friend's father had other plans.

 # The alleged crime

-It meant the world to step out to a New Year's party with good friends.
+It meant the world to step out to a New
+Year's party with good friends.
+I asked everyone about the toughest year of their life, cuz I had just finished mine.
 I got wild singing about the hard year behind me, and good one ahead.
 I barely remember the deed Lindquist called a crime.
-I have no dispute it was a very bad idea, but it never a crime.
+I have no dispute it was a very bad idea, but it was never a crime.
 I chose the wrong words.
 In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but because they could be interpreted differently.
 It was incredibly late when I wrote seven words and fell asleep.

+# Scary police reports

+It takes work to translate a Facebook post into an arrest warrant.
+Three people who said they were my victims worked hard to get to that point.
+Two were dishonest, and one was just in way over her head.

 # Dishonest Complainants

 Lindquist took a terrible case to trial.
 At first blush, when he went on television, he seemed to have the ingredients a headline-craving prosecutor loves: A dangerous suspect, an allegation of a crime against a judge, and an outrageous music video.

 The prosecutor wanted me to spend more than a year in prson for seven words he called a crime.

 [The petition contends Lindquist pays extra attention to criminal cases that receive media attention, and seeks harsher penalties for defendants in such cases.](http://www.thenewstribune.com/news/local/article26347357.html)

 What he had was a deliciously *specious* case.

 **specious**: *misleading in appearance, especially misleadingly attractive.*

 (If you want to understand narcissists, write this word at the top of your notes.
 It's on the quiz!)

 ## Dishonest family lawyer

 The first contact to law enforcement was made by an attorney.
 Great start!
 Attorneys are truthful, right?

-In her sworn testimony, my attorney asked her to measure the level of fear she felt toward me, and she swore it was 4 out of 5.
+On the witness stand, my attorney asked her to measure the level of fear she felt toward me, and she swore it was 4 out of 5.
 Pretty scary.
 So we pressed play on this recording.

 *embed*

 After it played, she confirmed her 4-of-5 fear metric, and repeated a dorky line, "We don't know what he's capable of!"
 We do know she's capable of going from bored to terrified sometime *after* calling the police on the non-emergency contact line.

+And we know the Prosecutor knew or should have known this evidence strongly contradicted her claim of mortal fear.

 ## Dishonest dad

-Key to the sexy news report is the fantastically false police report quoting Emily's dad, a retired fireman.
+Key to the sexy news report is the fantastically false police report quoting
+Emily's dad, a retired fireman.
 His claims were particularly skillful.
 His credentials as a recent retiree of the fire department probably enhanced his believability with the interviewing officer.
 Here's a bit more about the actual nature of his honesty and credibility, from the Fire Chief:

 He's so dishonest that it's boring.
+He was a prolific accusor through a surreal custody dispute, which the deputy prosecutor claimed he had read in full.
+And yet the prosecutor insisted on a trial.

 ## Excited G.A.L. in too deep

-For family law attorneys, the bar is pretty low.
-In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and while not dishonest, very obviously violated the Rules of Professional Conduct.
+The bar is pretty low for family law attorneys.
+In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and very obviously violated the Rules of Professional Conduct.
 She cooperated with the police, which was her right, but then kept her involvement a secret from the custody judge.
-Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of this
+Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of this transgression:
-transgression:

 She must have read 200 pages of hostile accusations against me.
 Nowhere in any was there any accusation of violence.
 But I think she got whipped up by the excitement of a police investigation.
 It made her feel significant.
 The judge fired her.
 She still appears unaware why.

-A prosecutor shouldn't go to trial with such severe liars claiming to be victims.
+A prosecutor shouldn't go to trial with such severe liars and looneys claiming to be victims.

 # Desperate, he doubles down

+Every day I'm sure a prosecutor's office meets people trying to trick them into something.
+It's critically important they get past the dishonesty.
+Lindquist's office did not, and so a judge did it for them.
+In the mean time, so much court time and tax money was wasted.
+But when you speak inappropriately to the press, as Lindquist did, you can't just drop it.
+It's so similar to his deplorable committment to hiding his
+Public Record text messages.
+He doubles down on bad ideas.

+From beginning to end, my case was handled by a deputy named Patrick Cooper.
+Since losing the case against me, he has been promoted.
+This is consistent with my belief that I was tried to reduce risk Lindquist incurred with his false and prohibited statements to the press.
+Loyalty, not success, was Cooper's valued contribution.

+I believe the deputy prosecutor must have noticed he was being tricked, but he also knew his boss went on the TV and said what he said to the press.
+He does that a lot, but it's still wrong.

+I remember the deputy prosecutor looking at me intensely after piling on the charges on the day the trial began.
+He had just
+"thrown the book" at me.
+Why?
+Because that's what prosecutors do?
+Perhaps.
+But before the trial, in a pre-trial motion, my counsel proved that the threat against the judge was literally impossible, because he wasn't my judge when I typed those words.

 To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and surreal.
 The judge had studied all the documents in my custody case, and ruled unequivocally that the opposing attorney's request was without merit.
 And Lindquist's deputy was going to argue I wanted to communicate a murder threat?
 It was insane.
 I found the judge involved to be brilliant and adorable, fully deserving of his esteemed position as the county's lead justice.

-I remind myself of Lindquist's fanciful claim that there's an ongoing investigation.
-It didn't entail vetting the honesty of key victims.
-I believe the deputy must have noticed he was being tricked, but he also knew his boss went on the TV and said what he said to the press.
-He does that a lot, but it's still wrong.

-I remember the deputy prosecutor looking at me intensely after piling on the charges on the day the trial began.
-I didn't understand how we had come from Lindquist on television saying there was an actual investigation, to this point where a rational man would conclude an actual investigation had concluded, and as a result, my act was deemed even worse than it appeared at the initial arraignment.
-You would think actual investigation yield actual results, a deeper understanding, and a refinement of focus.
-With Lindquist, you'd be wrong.

 People in civil court often love the idea of involving the police.
 It can give a huge advantage to their lot in civil court when they opposing party is in jail, or silent due to their Fifth Amendment right to be so.
 Any sound prosecutor would see bright yellow flags when a party in a civil case insists they're victims of a crime perpetrated by their opponent.
-But this prosecutor went on TV, and I believe that prevented him from ever having a come-to-Jesus moment about the quality of his case.
+But this prosecutor went on
+TV, and I believe that prevented him from ever having a come-to-Jesus moment about the quality of his case.

 Most cases settle without a trial.
 Those cases don't result in RPC complaints like mine.
 But I endured a trial, I was completely acquitted at trial, and so I have a rare opportunity to call out his behavior.

 Due to a flurry of wild accusations in my custody case, I was blessed to have met for ten hours with Washington's top expert in violent criminals.
-He is the coolest person I've met in a while.
+He is the coolest person
+I've met in a while.
 He unequivocally declared that I'm a harmless person.
 An enormous body of evidence confirmed that.
 Additional evidence from the people Mark called victims also pointed to flim-flam and bamboozle.
 But I don't think the facts mattered to the prosecution.
 I think they needed a conviction at any cost, because it weakened any claim I might make about the appropriateness of Mark's statements to the press.
 They didn't understand I couldn't just take a small charge, as it would substantially weaken my custody case.

 ## My testimony